Marine litter and biodiversity interactions in the Mediterranean Sea

 MedBioLitterAn open database on marine litter and biodiversity science

-The following report highlights the conclusions coming from the analysis of MedBiolitter spatial and scientific data on interactions between marine fauna and litter in the Mediterranean published in English as in v.8 updated in March 2022, integrated with marine litter data collected by ACCOBAMS in the frame of the Aerial Survey Initiative on cetaceans and marine litter.
+The following report highlights the conclusions coming from the analysis of MedBioLitter spatial and scientific data on interactions between marine fauna and litter in the Mediterranean published in English as in v.8 updated in March 2022, integrated with marine litter data collected by ACCOBAMS in the frame of the Aerial Survey Initiative on cetaceans and marine litter.
 The analysis focuses on the impacts on marine megafauna (large mammals like cetaceans and seals, turtles, cartilaginous fishes like sharks and rays, and scombridae like tuna and swordfish).
+Results were updated in January 2023 with new data from MedBioLitter version 10.

 Five out of the eleven projects within the Mediterranean Biodiversity Protection Community have developed marine litter pollution knowledge: ACT4LITTER, AMARE, MEDSEALITTER, PHAROS4MPAs and PLASTICBUSTERSMPAS.
 These projects have addressed issues related to marine litter policies, sources, flows, monitoring, management, measures and impacts, whose main results have been synthesised in collaboration with PANACeA to contribute to Mediterranean and global marine litter reduction challenges, particularly in marine protected areas.